HIST 420 – History of Fashion

 Learning Outcomes

-– To recognize and analyze in a critical way the fundamental aspects of fashion evolution explored during the semester.
+- The ability to recognize and analyze in a critical way the fundamental aspects of fashion evolution explored during the semester;

-– To understand how artistic developments affected the market for clothes, fabrics, and luxury goods.
+- The understanding of how artistic developments affected the market for clothes, fabrics and luxury goods; – The ability to establish a connection between fashion and wider cultural/economic phenomena;

-– To interpret primary and secondary sources and to use these sources to develop an independent vision of the subject.
+- The ability to interpret primary and secondary sources and to use these sources to develop an independent vision of the subject;

-– To articulate in a fluent way, both in written and oral form, the knowledge acquired by using the right lexicon.
+- The ability to articulate in a fluent way, both in a written and oral form, the knowledge acquired.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.